ujjwal-malik-um/mimic-the-Music-player-system-using-linked-list/README.md

 - [ ] c.
 LinkedList.init: Initializes a LinkedList object with an empty head node (None) and sets the song count to 0
 - [ ] d.
 Traversing the linkedlist
 - [ ] e.
 Inserting a new node at the beginning of linkedlist, before/after a specific song in the list, delete specific song from the list
 - [ ] f.
-Sort the list as per song names in descending order, Selecting a random song from the list
+Sorting the list as per song names in descending order, Selecting a random song from the list